 What Is A 29 Modifier?: Global procedures, those procedures where one provider is responsible for both the professional and technical component.

-Note: This modifier has been deleted.
+Note: Modifier 29 has been deleted.
 If a provider is billing for a global service, no modifier is necessary.

 CPT Modifier 32